About this Estepona Area Guide

 Unlike some resorts on the Costa del Sol, Estepona has remained true to its fishing village origins and kept its typical Andalusian ambiance.
 The municipality stretches for over 21km along the Mediterranean and includes some of the best and quietest beaches on the Costa del Sol.
 Estepona also boasts some spectacular scenery including Los Reales mountain range to the north.
 The highest peak resort rises to 1,449m above sea level, one of the highest in the province and these mountains are home to the extremely rare pinsapo pine tree.

 The seafront promenade stretches for several kilometres and provides a pleasant walk-way next to the town’s blue-flag beaches.
+Part of the Senda Litoral runs along it too.
 At the west end of the town is Estepona Marina, home to the fishing fleet and shops and restaurants plus a Sunday market.
 Estepona has excellent amenities and facilities including health centres, private hospitals, schools (including Colegio San José, which usually tops the list of Andalusia’s best schools) and sports centres.

-Estepona east – between the town centre and San Pedro de Alcántara lies the area known as the New Golden Mile.
-This stretch of coastline is home to a succession of high-end developments – for example, Alcazaba Beach, Los Granados del Mar, Dominion Beach and Mar Azul – and luxury hotels such as the Kempinski Hotel Bahia, Healthhouse Las Dunas and Senator Banus Spa plus world-class beach clubs.
+Between the town centre and San Pedro de Alcántara lies the area known as the New Golden Mile.
+This stretch of coastline is home to a succession of high-end developments – for example, Alcazaba Beach, Los Granados del Mar, Dominion Beach and Mar Azul – and luxury hotels such as Ikos Andalusia, the Kempinski Hotel Bahia, Healthhouse Las Dunas and Senator Banus Spa plus world-class beach clubs.
 Many of the hotels and residential developments in this part of Estepona boast front-line beach positions and provide communal facilities that are, in some cases, second to none.

 To the north of the A7 highway, but still within easy reach of the beach lie several of the most popular developments in Estepona.
 These include Cancelada, Benamara, Atalaya and El Paraiso.
 All are low-rise and include a selection of apartments, townhouses and villas, all within easy reach of shops and other amenities.
 Several good hotels are located here such as the Occidental Estepona Thalasso & Spa and Hotel TRH Paraiso while slightly further inland is the world-famous Villa Padierna resort and hotel.